Dynamically Generated Logical Qubits: The Honeycomb Code

 \subsection{Properties as Subsystem Code}

 A subsystem code is defined as follows.
+See \cite{Poulin_2005} for the original reference, and \cite{Bombin_2010} contains a useful review.
 There are a set of operators (which correspond to measurements used in detecting and correcting errors) called checks.
 These checks are products of Pauli operators on qubits.
-The checks generate a group called the ``gauge group".
-The center of the gauge group is called the ``stabilizer group".
-The gauge group can then be generated by the stabilizer group and by some other group which is isomorphic to a tensor product of Pauli groups; this other group is regarded as acting on certain ``gauge qubits".
+The checks generate a group called the ``gauge group.''
+The center of the gauge group is called the ``stabilizer group.''
+The gauge group can then be generated by the stabilizer group and by some other group which is isomorphic to a tensor product of Pauli groups; this other group is regarded as acting on certain ``gauge qubits.''
 Nontrivial logical operators correspond to operators which commute with the gauge group but which are not in the stabilizer group.

 At this point, a remark on terminology is necessary.
-The term ``gauge" is highly overloaded, being used as above to describe a certain group in a subsystem code but also (and this will be useful for us later) to describe a ``gauge field" in a topological quantum field theory (TQFT).
-Thus, when we use the terms ``gauge group" and ``gauge qubit", these will refer to the terms in the above paragraph.
-We will continue to call the operators that we measure ``checks", rather than ``gauge operators" as they are sometimes called.
-We reserve the term ``gauge field" and ``gauge string" for use in the sense of TQFT.
+The term ``gauge'' is highly overloaded, being used as above to describe a certain group in a subsystem code but also (and this will be useful for us later) to describe a ``gauge field'' which is a certain operator defined in a Majorana representation; see for example \S2.3 of~\cite{Kitaev_2006} though we will explicitly define what we mean by gauge fields in \cref{majrep}.
+Thus, when we use the terms ``gauge group'' and ``gauge qubit,'' these will refer to the terms in the above paragraph.
+We will continue to call the operators that we measure ``checks,'' rather than ``gauge operators'' as they are sometimes called.
+We reserve the term ``gauge field'' for the operators defined in \cref{majrep}.

 Consider the honeycomb code on a torus with $n_p$ hexagonal plaquettes.
 Then, there are are $2n_p$ qubits.
 There are $3n_p$ edges; however, there is a redundancy of the checks since the product of all checks is the identity.
 Hence, the gauge group has dimension $3n_p-1$.